intel/neural-compressor/docs/bench.md

 To add new optimization, click "Add new optimization" button at the bottom of the table and follow the steps.
 ![Optimizations-wizard](imgs/bench/optimizations-wizard.png "Optimizations-wizard")
 ### Optimization details
 To perform optimization click "Run" button.
 Once process is finished you can click on row with specific optimization to display details about optimization parameters and optimized model.
+When you click on blue arrow icon in model path line, you can download optimized model.
 ![Optimization-details](imgs/bench/optimization-details.png "Optimization-details")

 ## Add benchmark